PayungsakCNR/pao-zsh-config/README.md

 How to use
 1. vim ~/.zshrc
+2. Install oh-my-zsh, you can follow this link [oh-my-zsh](https://ohmyz.sh)
-2. Add or modify this line
+3. Add or modify this line

 ```
 export PROMPT_EOL_MARK=''